-In this section, we’ll share details for some of the main questions around conversational forms.
+In this section, we’ll share details regarding some of the top questions we receive about conversational forms.

-Yes, Typeform is the most similar form experience to Conversational Forms.
-However, Conversational Forms for WPForms are specifically designed for use in your WordPress site — and can be combined with other powerful features in WPForms.
+Yes, Typeform is the most similar form experience to conversational forms.
+However, conversational forms for WPForms are specifically designed for use on your WordPress site and can be combined with other powerful features in WPForms.

-How do I navigate through these forms with a keyboard?
+How do I navigate through conversational forms with a keyboard?

-Conversational Forms can be navigated with a mouse and/or keyboard, but one of their unique features is the option to fill out forms 100% with a keyboard if you’d like.
+You can navigate conversational forms with a mouse or keyboard, but one of their unique features is the option to fill out forms entirely with a keyboard if you’d like.
 Here are the keys you can use for various actions: